West Chester Township, Butler County, Ohio: Geography

 The southeastern corner of the township has been annexed by the city of Sharonville and a small portion in the west has been annexed by Fairfield.

-The unincorporated communities of Maud, Port Union, Pisgah, and Tylersville are located in central, western, southwestern, and western West Chester Township respectively.
+The unincorporated communities of Maud, Port Union, Pisgah, and Tylersville are located in central, western, southwestern, and western West Chester Township respectively, while the census-designated place of Beckett Ridge is located in the township's southeast and Olde West Chester is located at its center, and Wetherington is located in the northeast.

 Economy

 Top employers

-According to West Chester's 2020 Comprehensive Annual Financial Report, the top employers in the township are:
+According to West Chester's 2024 Annual Comprehensive Financial Report, the top employers in the township are:

-Household Income
+Household income

 Government

 The township is governed by a three-member board of trustees, Mark Welch, Lee Wong, and Ann Becker, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.
-Historically, West Chester Township has leaned heavily toward the Republican Party but in recent years that advantage has narrowed.
+Historically, West Chester Township has leaned toward the Republican Party but in recent years that advantage has narrowed.
 Barack Obama only won 35.2% of the vote against John McCain's 63.5% in 2008, but in 2020 Joe Biden claimed 44% against Donald Trump's 54.5%.
-West Chester Township is entirely in Ohio’s 8th congressional district.
+West Chester Township is entirely in Ohio's 8th congressional district.

 Three times voters have rejected the incorporation of the township as a city.
 On February 2, 1988, the vote was 4,097 to 3,956 against incorporation; 5,816 to 4,972 against on August 8, 1989, and 5,054 to 4,679 against on August 3, 1993.